Joy-less/Holo/README.md

 Standard library attributes:

-- `override:` - Throws an exception if the method does not already exist
+- `@override` - Throws an exception if the method does not already exist
+- `@getter` - Creates a method that gets the value of the variable
+- `@setter` - Creates a method that sets the value of the variable

 ## Operators